codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 	max-width="70%"
 %}

-The image is also cached in the [image cache]({{site.baseurl}}/docs/pipelines/pipeline-caching/#distributed-docker-image-caching) without any other configuration.
+The image is also automatically cached in the [image cache]({{site.baseurl}}/docs/pipelines/pipeline-caching/#distributed-docker-image-caching).

 Codefresh also automatically pull for you any images mentioned in Dockerfiles (i.e. the `FROM` directive) as well as [service containers]({{site.baseurl}}/docs/pipelines/service-containers/).

 ### Pulling private images

-To pull a private image from one of your connected registries, again you specify the image by name and tag.
-For Codefresh to understand that it is a private image, you need to prepend the appropriate prefix of the registry domain.
+To pull a private image from one of your connected registries, in addition to specifying the image by name and tag, you must also prepend the appropriate prefix of the registry domain.
+The registry domain prefix is required for Codefresh to understand that it is a private image.

 For example, in the case of ACR (Azure Container Registry):